e11community/engineering11-full-stack-foundation-sample/sample-backend/microservices/service-content/README.md

 ContentService.documentToSearch():
   - Queries current document
-  - Sends to AlgoliaIndex for indexing
+  - Sends to search Index for indexing
   - Returns false if document not found
   - Logs debug message on failure